The Wizard of Oz - Victor Fleming - Emerald City - poppy field - Dorothy - Judy Garland - Cowardly Lion - Scarecrow - Tin Man

 Dorothy’s journey through Oz is a process of growing up, divided into three stages:

 • Munchkinland represents childhood, with small people, bright colors, and the wonder of being in a new place.
-Everything is round like a womb, even the Munchkin houses and the spiral of the Yellow Brick Road.
+Everything is round like a womb, like the Munchkin houses and the spiral of the Yellow Brick Road.
 Until she leaves the Munchkins, Dorothy has the maternal Glinda to guide her.

 • The Witch’s Castle and Emerald City represent adulthood.
 Dorothy must confront the Wicked Witch and the Wizard, challenge authority, and protect her companions as well as Toto.